hartzell/cimr/README.md

 # be set via the JENKINS_ADMIN_PASSWORD environment variable.
 admin_username: admin
 admin_password: SET ME VIA ENV VAR!

+# Enable anonymous read-only access to the console and API
+enable_anonymous_access: true

 # ReplyTo address for admin/notification emails and host that will
 # relay email for us.